ArpanSurin/Data-Structures/README.md

 # DSA
 Welcome to the **DSA Questions and Solutions** repository!
-This repository is a collection of solutions to various problems on LeetCode, organized by topic and difficulty level.
+This repository is a collection of solutions to various problems on LeetCode.
 It serves as a reference for learning, improving problem-solving skills, and preparing for coding interviews.

 ## Overview